“To succeed, jump as quickly at opportunities as you do at conclusions” ~

 Getting your first post graduate job is not easy and it’s even harder for those who have no work experience to back-up their degree.
 Universities never talk about that part, do they?
 A survey conducted by YouGov found that 52% of employers say university does not prepare young people for the world of work.
 As a graduate who was in the rat race to get a job after graduating last year, that figure is all too real for me.

 You’d think that after the blood, sweat and tears and promises of employment, getting the job would be a piece of cake.
 Think again.
-It’s months of job application after job application after job application.
-Then there’s the rejection e-mails or complete silence where you’re left in limbo wondering whether they got your application at all.
+It’s months of job application after cover letter after CV editing.
+Then there’s the rejection e-mails or complete silence.
+That’s the part I hate the most; the silence.
+Did they get my application or am I just being impatient?

-I was fortunate enough to go on a placement year during my course but even still, that did not protect me from the months of writing cover letters and job application to only receive rejection letters or complete silence.
-Oh the silence, thats the part I hate the most.
-Being left in limbo wondering whether they got your application at all.
+I was fortunate enough to go on a placement year during my course but even still, that did not protect me from the frustration that is job hunting as a recent graduate.

 It’s a hard knock life for us but I’m here to encourage you that with a little faith and persistence it gets better.